-Throughout Years One and Two, children are taught how use their voices expressively and creatively by singing songs and speaking chants and rhymes.
+Throughout key stage one, children are taught how use their voices expressively and creatively by singing songs and speaking chants and rhymes.
 They also learn how to play tuned and untuned instruments musically and how to listen with concentration and understanding to a range of high-quality live and recorded music.
 A wide variety of planned opportunities enable children to experiment with, create, select and combine sounds using the inter-related dimensions of music.

-All children in Key Stage One receive a weekly music lesson from a specialist music teacher and pupils in Year Two are offered the opportunity of violin tuition.
+All children receive a weekly music lesson from a specialist music teacher and pupils in key stage one are offered the opportunity of violin and ukelele tuition.